Support us!

 2 neighborhoods in Bogotá

 “I’ve come here since I was five years old.
 When I come here, we eat and then I make my homework.
 In general I get good grades in school.
 The psychologist asks me how I am doing, how I am treated at home, what I like doing.
-I made friends here.
-We play football together and I learned to not fight others, for it is just a game.
+I have made friends here,wWe play football together and I have learned not to argue with others, for it is just a game.
 I feel happy here and I learn a lot.”

 Juan

-In 2021, Wereldkinderen was able to help 135 children, 50 families and 60 parents/caregivers with:
+In 2023, Wereldkinderen was able to help 148 children and their families with:

-• psychosocial support through individual therapy and group sessions
+• psychosocial support through individual therapy and group sessions;

-• skills training for parents
+• skills training for parents;

-• family crisis management
+• family crisis management.